jinssookkim/53_itwill_contest/README.md

 # 53_itwill_contest

-for bigdata contest and final_project
+for Seoul-city bigdata contest and final_project